-Unlocking the doors/two stage unlock 🗇
+Unlocking the doors/two stage unlock

-- 1. Press $\stackrel{\textstyle o}{=}$ and release to unlock the driver's door.
-Note: The interior lamps will illuminate. - 2.
-Press \square and release again within three seconds to unlock all the doors.
+1. Press \square and release to unlock the driver's door.
+Note: The interior lamps and parking lamps will illuminate.

+2. Press \square and release again within three seconds to unlock all the doors.